What happens when the 3 levels of your brand’s voice clash?

 Imagine how much more powerful it might have been for them to celebrate the role that women have played in the brand.
 Not just in a press release, but throughout the brand.

 So, if you’re about to launch a new product, or if you’re looking at re-positioning your brand, please don’t forget to look at all the levels.
-It’s no use changing symbols if you don’t change the story.
+Otherwise you might fall for Johnnie Walker / ‘Jane Walker trap.
+Remember, It’s no use changing symbols if you don’t change the story.

 We hope you’re enjoying International Women’s Day.